 What happens during menopause:

-Estrogen levels steadily decrease during the menopausal transition, which leads to thinning and weakened oral tissues and inflammation of the gums.
+Estrogen/oestrogen levels steadily decrease during the menopausal transition, which leads to thinning and weakened oral tissues and gum inflammation.

 Progesterone